hive-scripts/hivehoney/README.md

 No, It's hardcoded to automate pbrun authorization.

 #### Does it create any files?
-Yes, it creates sql file with query and expect file for pbrun automation.
+Yes, it creates sql file with query and expect file for pbrun automation (in your bastion/jump host `/tmp` dir).

 #### Explain steps of data extract?
 From Windows desktop: